Let's plan!

 When to visit

-May–June & September–October for softer light and fewer crowds.
-Winter can be moody and magical; summer offers long evenings—book early.
-We plan around great-tide dates for dramatic water surrounds.
+May–June and September–October usually offer softer light and fewer crowds.
+Winter can be moody and magical; summer brings long evenings but requires earlier booking.
+We plan around great-tide dates for the most dramatic island effect.

 See Mont-Saint-Michel with Beaurouge